 You can easily propagate cuttings in water.
-However, you need to remember a couple of things.
 For instance, soft cuttings, the cuttings that you snip from the top of the plant grow well in water, however, hard cutting that you snip from the side stem or from branch propagates well in soil.
 Having said that you can still propagate hard stems in water.
 You can propagate houseplants like money plant, subber plant, snake plant, pathos, ZZ plant etc.

 Snip the plant from 1-2 cm below the nodes or just below the area where a leaf is coming out, pluck leaves from the bottom, and leave only 1-2 leaf on the cutting.
 Leaves might rot in water, therefore, you should pluck all leaves from the bottom.

 Dip the cutting in honey or cinnamon and dunk the cutting in water.
 Cinnamon and honey work as a rooting hormone.
 You can also buy rooting hormone from the market which works better than cinnamon or honey.

 Make sure the node is submerged well in water.
 You also have to top water in the container as it might evaporate or soaked by the plant.
 Also, make sure that you change water once a week.
 When you refill fresh water, plants will get more oxygen.

 Use glass or see through container because you can see what’s happening and in case you see nodes rotting, you can throw away the cutting.